conlan-scientific/qttk/README.md

 + **Consistent** Date-indexed `pandas` objects are the core data structure.
 + **Transparent** Test cases are clear and serve as an additional layer of documentation.
 Type hints are used liberally.
 + **Performant** Execution speed tests are built into test cases.
-Only the fatest functions get published.
+Only the fastest functions get published.

 ## Getting Started with `qttk`